Weight training: Improve your muscular fitness

 - Use the proper weight.
 The proper weight to lift is heavy enough to tire your muscles after about 12 to 15 repetitions.
 You should be barely able to finish the last repetition.

 - Start slowly.
 If you're a beginner, you may find that you're able to lift only a few pounds.
 That's OK.
 Once your muscles, tendons and ligaments get used to weight training exercises, you may be surprised at how quickly you progress.
 Once you can easily do 12 to 15 repetitions or more with a particular weight, gradually increase the weight.

 - Take time to rest.
 To give your muscles time to recover, rest one full day between exercising each specific muscle group.
 You might choose to work the major muscle groups at a single session two or three times a week, or plan daily sessions for specific muscle groups.
 For example, on Monday work your arms and shoulders, on Tuesday work your legs, and so on.

 Lean muscle mass naturally decreases with age.
 If you don't do anything to replace the muscle loss, it'll be replaced with fat.
 But weight training can help you reverse the trend — at any age.

-As your muscle mass increases, you'll be able to lift weight more easily and for longer periods of time.
+As your muscle mass increases, you'll be able to lift weights more easily and for longer periods of time.
 You'll also help to maintain your bone density, better manage your weight and improve your body's metabolism.
 So don't wait.
 Get started today.